Photo from Unsplash

 Serving Christ And Serving Men

-Notice that little pronoun We!
-As our Lord stood face to face with the vast crowd of hungry people, He might have said to His disciples, “What are you going to do?”
-He might have bidden them devise some way of meeting their hunger and weariness.
-Instead of that, He identified Himself with them, saying, How shall we do it?
-Is not that His way still?
-He knows the needs of the world of men, but He calls us into fellowship with Himself with respect to them, saying, This is a matter not for Me alone, not for you, but for us together.
-“I am the Vine, ye are the branches.”
+Notice that little pronoun "We"!
+When our Lord stood before the vast crowd of hungry people, He could have asked His disciples, “What are you going to do?”
+He could have told them to come up with a way to address the hunger and weariness of the crowd.
+But instead, He identified Himself with them, saying, “How shall we do it?”
+Isn’t that still His way today?
+He knows the needs of the world, but He invites us into fellowship with Him concerning those needs, saying, “This is not just for Me, not just for you, but for us together.”
+“I am the Vine, you are the branches.”

 Prayer

-Take my life, and let it be Consecrated, Lord, to Thee.
+Take my life, and let it be consecrated, Lord, to Thee.
 Amen.